elvis7t/recordset-database/README.md

 * DELETE Data: Delete records from the database and get a boolean result indicating success or failure.

 Requirements
-This library requires phpunit/phpunit: ^10.4 and PHP 8.0 or greater to function correctly.
+This library requires PHP 8.0 or greater to function correctly.
 Make sure you meet this requirement before using the code.

 <p/>